Sammyjo20/saloon-docs/digging-deeper/concurrency-and-pools.md

 * Closure or Invokable class returning an array of requests
 * Closure or Invokable class returning a generator

 You may provide these requests into the pool either as the first argument of the `pool` method or using the `setRequests` method.
-The requests can be instances of `Saloon\Contacts\Request` or `Saloon\Contracts\PendingRequest`.
+The requests can be instances of `Saloon\Http\Request` or `Saloon\Http\PendingRequest`.

 #### Array of requests&#x20;